codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/reusing-classes.md

 Because the rules are simple, you might expect the ant to do something simple, like make a square or repeat a simple pattern.
 But starting on a grid with all white cells, the ant makes more than 10,000 steps in a seemingly random pattern before it settles into a repeating loop of 104 steps.
-You can read more about it at [https://en.wikipedia.org/wiki/Langton's_ant](https://en.wikipedia.org/wiki/Langton's_ant).
+You can read more about it at [this site](open_preview https://en.wikipedia.org/wiki/Langtons_ant panel=0)

 In this chapter, we present an implementation of Langton's Ant and use it to demonstrate more advanced object-oriented techniques.